10 of Today’s Most Important Environmental Issues

 Image: Thiru Murugan

-While this guide to important environmental issues is not comprehensive, if you’re new to green or simply want a refresher overview, this list neatly summarizes some of our most pressing environmental concerns.
-If you would like to suggest an issue for future exploration, please do so.
+While this guide to important environmental issues is not comprehensive, if you’re new to green or simply want a refresher overview, this list neatly summarizes some of our most pressing environmental concerns … some of which cannot be solved simply via creative upcycling or small-space living.

 1. Climate Change